-This guide walks through what eBay listing software actually does, the eight features that separate operator-grade tools from glorified spreadsheet uploaders, the unit economics of each workflow, and how Ecomli's listing engine handles the parts most tools quietly skip.
+This guide walks through what eBay listing software actually does, the eight features that separate operator-grade tools from glorified spreadsheet uploaders, the unit economics of each workflow, and how Ecomli — an AI-powered dropshipping automation platform built for eBay sellers — handles the parts most tools quietly skip.

 What eBay listing software actually does